gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

   />
 </div>

-Now you’ll hit the big blue “+ Create Database” button at the top right and then follow the prompts.
+Now you’ll hit the big blue `+ Create Database` button at the top right and then follow the prompts.

 <div style={{
   display: 'flex',